m-canton/godot-scene-manager/README.md

 ## Install

 This package is pending in Godot Assets now.
-You can use it, adding scene-manager folder in your project addons folder and enable this plugin.
+You can use it, adding scene_manager folder in your project addons folder and enabling this plugin.

 ## Uninstall